Our Uniform

 Our Uniform is a 2023 Iranian stop-motion animated short film written, directed, and produced by Yegane Moghaddam.
 The film documents Moghaddam's experience with hijab, using the hijab itself as a canvas for animation.

-The film was nominated for Best Animated Short Film at the 96th Academy Awards but lost to War Is Over!
+The film was nominated for Best Animated Short Film at the 96th Academy Awards but lost to War Is Over!.

+In 2026, Moghaddam made Our Uniform available to watch fully on her official Vimeo channel.

 Synopsis

 In the film, Moghaddam recalls her experience wearing hijab as a school uniform in an Iranian girls' school and recounts how her perspective on hijab changed as she moved to the United States.

 Production

 Moghaddam began work on the film in September 2022 amid the Mahsa Amini protests, when she felt inspired to document her experiences with hijab.
 Although Moghaddam wrote and directed the film herself, she described it as "basically a family project", with her father Jalil Moghaddam co-producing, her mother helping with embroidery, and her brother creating the film's Digital Cinema Package.

 The film is animated in stop motion using the hijab's wrinkled fabric as a canvas, with superimposed characters drawn in colored pencil.
 Regarding her inspiration for the film's animation medium, Moghaddam said, "I always wanted to make a film about this 'ever-present' piece of clothing that is like a background or a canvas on which all our daily activities are reflected."